 Inside, gallery-like spaces and leafy courtyards that breathe simplicity and design elegance, welcome guests.
 Thoughtfully renovated modern interiors with an abundance of seductive eggshell tones alternate grand rooms painstakingly restored to respect the 16th century post stamp auction house.

-Accustomed to the style of a noble Maison, art fills the walls of the loungy salons of oak planking, marble mosaic floors, original fireplaces, decorative oriental door panels, ornate stucco and curved balustrades lead to the accommodation suites.
-Design furniture like calf skin Vitra Eames LCW chairs and Charles & Ray Eames La Chaise complement the toned-down furnishings.
+Accustomed to the style of a noble Maison, art fills the walls of the loungy salons of oak planking, marble mosaic floors, original fireplaces, decorative oriental door panels, ornate stucco and curved balustrades which lead to the accommodation suites.
+Design furniture like calfskin Vitra Eames LCW chairs and Charles & Ray Eames La Chaise complement the toned-down furnishings.

 At Hotel Julien, there are five types of rooms and suites, all spacious and peaceful with authentic wooden beams.
 The Julien Mood Room and Julien Dreamer Room provide all the signature Julien luxuries: crisp linens, a Carrara marble bathroom, Nespresso coffee machine and Aesop bath products.

-The Julien Experience Rooms, either with or without a terrace, are larger, and offers the added luxury of a walk-in shower and separate oversized bathtub.
+The Julien Experience Rooms, either with or without a terrace, are larger, and offer the added luxury of a walk-in shower and separate oversized bathtub.